President's Committee on the Arts and Humanities

-The President's Committee on the Arts and the Humanities (PCAH) was an advisory committee to the White House on cultural issues.
-It worked directly with the Administration and the three primary cultural agencies: the National Endowment for the Arts, National Endowment for the Humanities, and the Institute of Museum and Library Services, as well as other federal partners and the private sector, to address policy questions in the arts and humanities, to initiate and support public/private partnerships in those disciplines, and to recognize excellence in the field.
-Its core areas of focus were arts and humanities education, cultural exchange, and the creative economy.
+The President's Committee on the Arts and the Humanities (PCAH) was an advisory committee to the President of the United States on cultural issues.
+It works directly with the White House and the three primary cultural agencies: the National Endowment for the Arts (NEA), National Endowment for the Humanities (NEH), and the Institute of Museum and Library Services (IMLS), as well as other federal partners and the private sector, to advance wide-ranging policy objectives in the arts and humanities.
+These include considerations for how the arts and humanities sectors can positively impact community well-being, economic development, public health, education, civic engagement, and climate change across the United States.

-The committee was composed of both private and public members.
-The private members were appointed by the president and are prominent artists, philanthropists, entrepreneurs and state and local public officials who demonstrated commitment to the arts and humanities.
-Its public ex officio members included the heads of the National Endowment for the Arts; the National Endowment for the Humanities; the Institute of Museum and Library Sciences; the Departments of Education, Interior, and State; the National Gallery of Art; the Smithsonian Institution; the John F. Kennedy Center for the Performing Arts; and the Library of Congress.
-The president also appointed a chairman or co-chairmen from among the private members.
+The committee is composed of both private and public members.
+The private members are appointed by the president and are prominent artists, scholars, philanthropists, and former state and local public officials who demonstrate commitment to the arts and humanities.
+Its public members include the heads of the National Endowment for the Arts; the National Endowment for the Humanities; and the Institute of Museum and Library Sciences.
+Ex officio members are the Secretary of the Smithsonian Institution; the Chairman of the Board of Trustees for the John F. Kennedy Center for the Performing Arts; the Director of the National Gallery of Art; and the head of the Library of Congress.
+The President also appoints a chair or co-chairs from among the private members.

 In August 2017, all private committee members resigned in protest of then-president Donald Trump's response to the Unite the Right rally in Charlottesville, Virginia.
 Authority for the committee subsequently lapsed on September 30 under the provisions of Executive Order 13708.

-Background
+On September 30, 2022 President Joseph Biden reinstituted and expanded the President’s Committee on the Arts and the Humanities by Executive Order 14804.
+Tsione Wolde-Michael, most recently the founding Director of the Smithsonian’s Center for Restorative History, is the current Executive Director of PCAH.
+On April 13, 2023, key appointments to the Committee were announced.

+On January 20, 2025, President Donald Trump disbanded the committee by executive order after taking office as the nation's 47th president, reversing his predecessor Joe Biden's executive order reviving it.

+History

-The PCAH was established by Executive Order 12367 of June 15, 1982.
-It has conducted major research and policy analysis, and catalyzed important federal cultural programs, both domestic and international.
-PCAH's website states, "These achievements rely on the PCAH's unique role in bringing together the White House, federal agencies, civic organizations, corporations, foundations and individuals to strengthen the United States' national investment in its cultural life.
-Central to the PCAH mission is using the power of the arts and humanities to contribute to the vibrancy of our society, the education of our children, the creativity of our citizens and the strength of our democracy."
+PCAH was established by Executive Order 12367 of June 15, 1982, under President Ronald Reagan.
+PCAH plays a unique role in bringing together the White House, federal agencies, civic organizations, corporations, foundations and individuals to strengthen the United States' national investment in its cultural life.
+The committee has a strong track record of addressing pressing policy questions in the arts and humanities, initiating public/private partnerships in those disciplines, and recognizing excellence in the field.
+PCAH has also conducted major research and policy analysis, and catalyzed important federal cultural programs, both domestic and international.
+Central to the PCAH mission is using the power of the arts and humanities to contribute to the vibrancy of our society, the education of diverse publics, the creativity of our citizens and the strength of our democracy.